fsfrazao/Trees/docs/source/introduction.rst

 Introduction
 =============

-*trees-ibm* is a python package designed to implement individual-based models of forest.
+*trees-ibm* is a python package designed to implement individual-based models of forests.
 Each tree is individually simulated throughout its life.

 *trees-ibm** intends to provide a simple base for modellers building forest models.